Local Message-Passing for Discrete Graph Generation: Conclusion

 \section{Conclusion}

-In this paper, we take aim at graph transformer backbones typically used in discrete graph generation.
-In practice, existing models tend to use powerful encoders, which come with the downside of being far less efficient than vanilla GNNs.
-We propose GenGNN, a simple and modular GNN framework which incorporates best practices to demonstrate comparable performance to expressive systems with improved efficiency.
-Across a variety of real-world benchmarks GenGNN achieves similar if not better performance, at more than 2-5x the inference speed.
-Further analysis shows GenGNN is capable of capturing substructures.
-We believe this opens exciting future work with faster and more performant discrete graph generation models.
+This paper takes aim at graph transformer backbones typically used in discrete graph generation.
+In practice, existing graph generative models tend to use powerful encoders, which come with the downside of being far less efficient than vanilla GNNs.
+We propose GenGNN, a simple and modular GNN framework incorporating best practice to demonstrate comparable performance to expressive systems with improved efficiency.
+Across a variety of real-world benchmarks, GenGNN achieves similar if not better performance relative to GT or PPGN with 2-5x inference speedup.
+Further analysis shows GenGNN is capable of capturing substructures not previously possible with vanilla message-passing.
+We believe this opens the opportunity for faster and more performant graph generation models.
+Future work could center around applications of local message-passing in graph generation, such as implementations for differential privacy or algorithmic reasoning.